Many people earn this rank and quit. Heck, that might be the majority of us who reach that rank. Some of us stick and keep training.

 |Dude.
 I know.|

-I know for a fact that I am a far better Dayang Isa now than I was in 2013.
+I know for a fact that I became a far better Dayang Isa after four years holding the rank than I was first promoted in 2013.
 Not just because of the time I've spent training and teaching others, but also because of my continued exposure to these very skilled, highly ranked martial artists.

 I've spent a lot of time "punching up" - getting my ass handed to me sometimes, but working with the best I can find to work with, people who have forgotten more than I'll ever know.